tulz-app/laminext/website/src/main/scala/io/laminext/site/examples/ui/ex_transition/description.md

-This example uses the Tailwind classes.
+This example uses the TailwindCSS classes.